gobbolab/room-weather/README.md

 rw->values.Sgp30.VOC = sgp.TVOC;
 ```

+If HTU31D has been detected, it's absolute humidity value will be automatically provided to SGP30 for more accurate readings.

 # Configuring Sample Sketch

-To run the included `sensor.ino` sketch, you must create a file called `RoomWeatherConfig.h` in your include path.
+To run the included `prometheus.ino` sketch, you must create a file called `RoomWeatherConfig.h` in your include path.

 The file should define the following: